JMSDOnline/vstacklet/README.md

   * Color Coding for emphasis on install processes.
   * Defaults are set to (Y) - just hit enter if you accept.
   * Fast and Lightweight install.
+  * HTTP/2 Nginx ready.
+To view if your webserver is HTTP/2 after installing the script with SSL, check @ <a href="http://h2.nix-admin.com/" target="_blank">HTTP/2 Checker</a>
   * Everything you need to get that Nginx + Varnish server up and running!

-**View the script in action @ [VStacklet Installer](https://youtu.be/0Kwq1dDl71g)**
+**View the script in action @ <a href="https://youtu.be/0Kwq1dDl71g" target="_blank">VStacklet Installer</a>** (_external to Youtube_)

-Total script install time on a $5 [Digital Ocean Droplet](https://www.digitalocean.com/?refcode=917d3ff0e1c8) sits at 09:34.
+Total script install time on a $5 <a href="https://www.digitalocean.com/?refcode=917d3ff0e1c8" target="_blank">Digital Ocean Droplet</a> sits at 09:34.
 This time assumes you are sitting attentively with the script running.
 There are a limited number of interactions to be made with the script, however, I feel it is important to have some sort of interaction... at the very least so you are familiar with what is being installed etc.

 ![preview 1](https://github.com/JMSDOnline/vstacklet/blob/master/images/vstacklet-p1.png "vstacklet preview 1")
 ![preview 2](https://github.com/JMSDOnline/vstacklet/blob/master/images/vstacklet-p2.png "vstacklet preview 2")